 Let’s look in-depth at both approaches:

-During the qualification phase, you’ll be asking questions that ensure a prospect is a good fit for your solution.
+During the qualification phase, you’ll be asking questions that ensure a prospect is a good fit for your solution or product.
 This includes simple things like budget, as well as more qualitative insights on how they and their organization currently does things.
-You’ll learn more about this in the section: ‘implement a robust qualification system’.

 But another, often forgotten question is around the solution, product or service they’re currently using.
 This is a prime opportunity for uncovering what attracted a prospect to you, and why they’re dissatisfied with their current vendor.